a2o/snoopy/README.md

 ## 1. Installation

-The easiest way to start using Snoopy is to execute the following command (as root), which installs the latest stable version of Snoopy on your system:
+The easiest way to start using Snoopy is to execute one of the following commands (as root).

+To install the latest **STABLE** version of Snoopy, use this command:

+    wget -q -O - https://github.com/a2o/snoopy/raw/stable/bin/snoopy-install.sh | sh

+To install the latest **DEVELOPMENT** version of Snoopy, use this:

     wget -q -O - https://github.com/a2o/snoopy/raw/master/bin/snoopy-install.sh | sh